-The BSA is within Butte County, California, within the Sacramento Valley Province (Jepson 2025).
-The average annual high temperature is approximately 75 degrees Fahrenheit, the average annual lows reach approximately 47°F, with up to 27 inches of precipitation annually (U.S. Climate Data 2025).
+The BSA is within Butte County, California, within the Sacramento Valley Province (Jepson 2024).
+The average annual high temperature is approximately 75 degrees Fahrenheit, the average annual lows reach approximately 47°F, with up to 27 inches of precipitation annually (U.S. Climate Data 2024).

-The elevation within the BSA ranges from approximately 260 to 275 feet above mean sea level, with predominantly flat topography throughout, with the exception of Big Chico Creek, which sits about 10 feet below the surface of Vallombrosa Avenue.
-According to the NRCS (Appendix D), soil composition within the BSA consists of Redsluff gravelly loam (~10.3% of the Project Area), Vina fine sandy loam (70.0% of the Project Area) and Charger fine sandy loam (18.8% of Project Area) (NRCS 2025; Appendix D. NRCS Soil Report).
+The elevation within the BSA ranges from approximately 185 to 190 feet above mean sea level, with predominantly flat topography throughout.
+According to the Natural Resource Conservation Service (NRCS), 100% of the soil within the BSA consists of Redsluff gravelly loam (~10.3% of the Project Area), Vina fine sandy loam (70.0% of the Project Area) and Charger fine sandy loam (18.8% of Project Area) (NRCS 2024; Appendix D. NRCS Soil Report).